blockverse-vitaliy/SmartTrack/README.md

 You can configure your settings (API keys, etc.) in the .env file.

-Configuration
+Configuration:

-You will need to set up the following in your .env file:
+ - You will need to set up the following in your .env file:

 ```
 ETHERSCAN_API_KEY=your_etherscan_api_key_here
 ```

-Replace your_etherscan_api_key_here with your actual Etherscan API key.
+ - Replace your_etherscan_api_key_here with your actual Etherscan API key.

 ---